robenkleene/design-references/adobe-photoshop/photoshop.md

 If any tools are missing you might have to drag them back into the toolbar under "Edit > Toolbar...".

+## New From Clipboard

+Just do "File > New..." and select the "Clipboard" template then paste.

 ### Tools

 - `z`: Zoom tool, to drag a marquee, unselect "Scrubby Zoom"